Join the teaching success movement

 How It Works

-You’ll join an online “Circle” of seven other faculty members in a similar academic area or discipline, e.g., STEM.
+You’ll join an online “circle” of seven other faculty members in a similar academic area or discipline, e.g., STEM.
 Most circles are a mix of faculty from multiple institutions.
-From there, your circle will follow a simple five-step practice improvement model:
+From there, your circle will follow a simple three-step practice improvement model: